juancocina/random-generators/RNG-with-Sound/README.md

 ====
-Your computer needs to have the Projucer setup and ready to go, in order to run this application
+Your computer needs to have the Projucer setup and ready to go, in order to run this application.

+You can view a video of the working build on my portfolio @ https://juancocina.github.io/